Rickyngotho/insta-ricky/README.md

 Runnig the server python3.6 manage.py runserver

 ## Known Bugs
-There are no unresolved issues in regards to this code that I know of.
+There are no unresolved issues in regards to this code that I know of if ther is please feel free to contact me at gicheric14@gmail.com

 ## Prerequisites
 To be able to run this web application, you will need to have a web browser, preferably Google Chrome or chromium.
 Just open the url link deployed on GitHub and run it.